getsentry/rfcs/text/0037-anr-rates.md

 ## Introduce a new tag in the release health metrics dataset (Option 1)

-Introduce a new optional tag `freeze_mechanism` in the release health metrics dataset and track ANRs in sessions in addition to sending the ANR error events.
+Introduce a new optional tag `freeze_mechanism` in the release health metrics dataset and track ANRs in sessions in addition to sending the ANR error events:
+  - We add a string-based enumeration called `freeze_metchanism` (name TBD)
+  - There will initially be two values `user-perceived` and `other` (values also TBD)
+  - Ingestion can remove unknown values

 SDK sends a session update (`freeze_mechanism:ANR`) when it hits an ANR in addition to creating an ANR error event.